 - Removing unwanted visual distractions by setting up a Neat Boundary – which allows you to focus on the people you want to see in the meeting space.

 - Using advanced audio processing that ensures no one has to strain to hear you.

-- Silencing unwanted background noise with Neat Bubble — pets and kids be gone!
+- Silencing unwanted background noise with Neat Audio Processing — pets and kids be gone!

 - Syncing with Zoom Whiteboard so you can be creative and collaborative even while working remotely.